multi-coop/datami-documentation-content/texts/en/tutorial/tutorial-actions-file-infos.md

     />
 </div>

-By clicking this button you will open a drawer containing some basic metadata related to the source file :
+By clicking this button <span class="icon"><i class="mdi mdi-information-outline"></i></span> you will open a drawer containing some basic metadata related to the source file :

 <div style="border: thin solid lightgrey;">
   <img